 For all BS with common RX and TX antenna port the transmitter spurious emission as specified in section 6.6.3 is valid.

-For BS capable of multi-band operation where multiple bands are mapped on separate antenna connectors, the single-band requirements apply and the excluded frequency range is only applicable for the operating band supported on each antenna connector.
+For BS capable of multi-band operation where multiple bands are mapped on separate antenna connectors, the single-band requirements shall apply and the excluded frequency range is only applicable for the operating band supported on each antenna connector.

 7.7.1 Minimum requirement

 The power of any spurious emission shall not exceed the limits of Table 7.7.
-For BS capable of multi-band operation, the exclusions and conditions in the Note column of Table 7.7 apply for each supported operating band.
-For BS capable of multi-band operation where multiple bands are mapped on separate antenna connectors, the single-band requirements apply and the excluded frequency range is only applicable for the operating band supported on each antenna connector.
+For BS capable of multi-band operation, the exclusions and conditions in the Note column of Table 7.7 shall apply for each supported operating band.
+For BS capable of multi-band operation where multiple bands are mapped on separate antenna connectors, the single-band requirements shall apply and the excluded frequency range is only applicable for the operating band supported on each antenna connector.